minprog/app-studio/40 Problem Sets 2/40 Mad Libs/10 Assignment.md

 ## Getting started

-1. Create an empty [GitHub](https://www.github.com/) repository to manage your code.
+1. For iOS: create an empty [GitHub](https://www.github.com/) repository to manage your code.

 2. Create a new project, using this pattern as a name: `studentname-pset2`.

+3. Share your project on GitHub.

-3. Download the provided files ([Android](madlibs_android.zip)/[iOS](madlibs_ios.zip)) and import them into your project.
+4. Download the provided files ([Android](madlibs_android.zip)/[iOS](madlibs_ios.zip)) and import them into your project.

-4. Carefully read the provided code.
+5. Carefully read the provided code.
 What does it do?
 What do you still need to implement?

+6. Remember to commit and push all important changes you make!

 ## Implementation details (Android)